 The slow and painful death of power supplies

 The answer is that power supplies can lose power over time.
-The good ones are not supposed to, but I guess the $10 USB power supplies for our Raspberry Pi are not exactly rated military grade and can deteriorate over time.
+The good ones are not supposed to, but I guess the $10 USB power supplies for our Raspberry Pi are not precisely rated military-grade and can deteriorate over time.